 So for HSP’s its highly beneficial for us to pay attention to our dreams so we can utilize the messages we receive in our dreams as guides for our “waking” life.
 Because we have a highly tuned nervous system we often don’t even realize how much information/energy we’re accessing.
 Keep in mind, triggers play a big role in how much information you’re able to or will access (even without your conscious knowledge).

 Because let's face it, Life is meant to be lived, mistakes will be made, and feelings get hurt.
-Just like we skin our knees when we're kids, there will be times when we'll emotionally skin our knees - but that doesn't mean we can't learn, heal from it, be stronger for it, gain the wisdom to know how to deal with difficult situations/people in the future, and move forward.
+Just like we skin our knees when we're kids, there will be times when we'll emotionally skin our knees - but that doesn't mean we can't learn, heal from it, be stronger for it, gain the wisdom to know how to deal with our own emotions in a way that works for us, and gain the wisdom to understand how to deal with difficult situations/people in the future.
+And move forward.

 Now, having said this, I’m going to prefix the following by stating that this information is based soley on my own dream experiences and experiments.
 I’m an HSP/HSS so I’m more inclined to be curious and experiment, but having said that that doesn’t mean I’m an expert – only that I’ve experimented with remembering, interpreting and exploring my own dreams, dreamstates and with various types of dreams.
 This information is a result of my experiments so far.